SiliconLabsSoftware/zigbee_applications/zigbee_network_traces/joining_install_code/README.md

 ## Summary ##

-This Project has the goal to demonstrate packet exchanges when a device join a network based on install-code.
+This project has the goal to demonstrate packet exchanges when a device join a network based on install-code.
 Each device has a token in FLASH memory which contains an install-code.
 From this install-code, we obtain a derived link key by AES-MMO algorithm.
 This key is then added manually (not in the air) to the transient link key table of TC.
 When a device is joining, the TC is then sending the NWK key encrypted with this derived link key.
 It is then unnecessary to store this link key.